Category: Food processing

 4. Hot skillet, quick cook

 Here’s a move straight out of Hank Shaw’s (the Hunter Angler Gardener Cook) playbook.
-Get your skillet rip-roaring hot.
+Get your skillet (affiliate link) rip-roaring hot.
 Cover the bottom with about one-eighth inch (or 3 mm) of high-heat oil, and work in small batches.
 Lay the meat out in a single layer — no overcrowding.

 Each side needs just a quick sear.
 When it’s this thin, the edges brown beautifully, and the center stays tender.
 This is where patience pays off — resist the urge to stir too early.
 This technique is called velveting, and will elevate your stir fry from merely good, to great.